Analysis | Don’t let ‘Justice League’ fool you — Henry Cavill is still the best Superman option out there

 Cavill has always shown dedication to a role that isn’t easy to take on.
 Ask Brandon Routh and Dean Cain about becoming Clark Kent/Kal-El.
-Sometimes you put the "s" on your chest and that’s all people see when you’re trying to move on to other roles.
-But Cavill has also been successful in other projects, including “Mission Impossible” and Netflix’s “The Witcher.”
+Sometimes you put the “S” on your chest and that’s all people see when you’re trying to move on to other roles.
+But Cavill has also been successful in other projects, including “Mission: Impossible” and Netflix’s “The Witcher.”

 Other than Christopher Reeve himself, no actor has embodied the image of Superman in live-action quite like Cavill has.
-He gives off a commanding and calm presence that seems to have leapt in a single-bound from the comic book page to the big screen.
+He gives off a commanding and calm presence that seems to have leaped in a single bound from the comic book page to the big screen.
 Think casting Iron Man with Robert Downey Jr., but sub in a guy who works his triceps to failure and doesn’t skip leg day.

 Downey’s biggest muscle as Iron Man was a sarcastic, know-it-all mouth that was written for his on-screen strengths.
-Cavil’s Superman has yet to actually say anything that interesting.
+Cavill’s Superman has yet to actually say anything that interesting.
 He’s just always looked the part.
 That’s not his fault, though.
 If WB/DC could get someone to write Superman with the depth that the Nolan brothers brought to Christian Bale’s Batman, Cavill would be back to a solo Superman franchise in no time.
 (Remember that “it’s not who I am underneath, but what I do that defines me” line in “Batman Begins”?
 Still slaps.)

-But if a charismatic actor with a jaw that looks like it was penciled by John Byrne and a build that could have been sketched by Ed McGuiness is that passionate about getting Superman right onscreen, you don’t let him off of the lot.
-Warner Bros. should get credit for not allowing the failure of “Justice League” to get in the way of a perfect casting.
+But if a charismatic actor with a jaw that looks like it was penciled by John Byrne and a build that could have been sketched by Ed McGuinness is that passionate about getting Superman right on-screen, you don’t let him off the lot.
+Warner Bros. should get credit for not allowing the failure of “Justice League” to get in the way of perfect casting.

-Despite the mostly positive fan reaction to Cavill’s potential return, it can be argued he hasn’t been the dominant presence in any of his turns as Superman just yet.
-Michael Shannon’s Zod and Antje Traue’s Faora-Ul were the must-see Kryptonians in “Man of Steel," and “Batman v Superman” saw Gadot rise to the top of the superhero movie depth chart at WB/DC.
-Has Cavill even had a defining Superman moment onscreen other than dying when everyone knew he’d be back?
+Despite the mostly positive fan reaction to Cavill’s potential return, it can be argued that he hasn’t been the dominant presence in any of his turns as Superman just yet.
+Michael Shannon’s Zod and Antje Traue’s Faora-Ul were the must-see Kryptonians in “Man of Steel,” and “Batman v Superman” saw Gal Gadot rise to the top of the superhero movie depth chart at WB/DC.
+Has Cavill even had a defining Superman moment on-screen other than dying when everyone knew he’d be back?

 His DC movie redemption tour for now won’t include the “Man of Steel” sequel that didn’t happen, replaced by “Batman v Superman.”
 That decision can’t be knocked.
 It gave us Wonder Woman, an eventual billion-dollar “Aquaman” movie and the audacity of Batfleck’s untapped potential.

 But if all we’re getting are super-cameos, make the best of them.
 Cavill was supposed to show up in “Shazam!” but couldn’t make it work.
-An appearance in the the “Shazam!” sequel that will likely feature Dwayne Johnson -- who has been connected to the role of “Shazam!” antagonist Black Adam for years, and is the one guy in Hollywood who looks like he can bench more than Cavill -- would be a fun start.
+An appearance in the “Shazam!” sequel that will likely feature Dwayne Johnson — who has been connected to the role of “Shazam!” antagonist Black Adam for years and is the one guy in Hollywood who looks like he can bench more than Cavill — would be a fun start.

 Be happy that all sides want to make this work.
 And by all means, make sure the all-black super-suit makes it into HBO Max’s Snyder Cut of “Justice League.”
 Just don’t let this Superman go to waste.